lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. __Semaphore Functions:__ A Semaphore works like a Mutex but it's more flexible.
 Think of a Semaphore as a Ticket Queueing System for shared resources.
 [More about Semaphores](https://mynewt.apache.org/latest/os/core_os/semaphore/semaphore.html)

-1. __Callout Functions:__ High-priority tasks on PineTime shouldn't be allowed to run for a long time...
-We should be fair to lower priority tasks!
-With Callouts, a high-priority task (like the Interrupt Service Routine for Bluetooth) may defer some processing to be done later with lower priority.
+1. __Callout Functions:__ Callouts are deferred functions that will be executed after a specified time interval.
 [More about Callouts](https://mynewt.apache.org/latest/os/core_os/callout/callout.html)

-1. __Event Queue Functions:__ Event Queues allow a task to delegate processing steps to multiple queues and tasks.
-Event Queues allow NimBLE to use PineTime's CPU at maximum capacity.
+1. __Event Queue Functions:__ Event Queues allow a task to delegate processing steps (i.e. Events) to multiple queues and tasks.
 [More about Event Queues](https://mynewt.apache.org/latest/os/core_os/event_queue/event_queue.html)

+We'll see the list of functions at the end of this section.

+_What if our embedded operating system doesn't support Mutex / Semaphore / Callout / Event Queue?_

+It may be possible to emulate the missing functions using the multitasking features found in our operating system.
+Or we may implement them using simple counters and locks.
+Let's check out how NimBLE was implemented on various operating systems...

+1. __RIOT__:

+1. __FreeRTOS__:

+1. __MicroPython__:

+_What is the Interupt Service Routine?_

 The complete list of C functions to be implemented by PineTime Firmware Developers may be found here: [`nimble_npl.h`](https://github.com/apache/mynewt-nimble/blob/master/nimble/include/nimble/nimble_npl.h)